Mann-19/E-learning-Platform/README.md

 # E-learning Platform

 An intuitive web-based E-learning Platform that bridges the gap between personalized learning and structured education.
 There are two primary users: Instructors and Students.
-Built with the modern MERN stack (using PostgreSQL in place of MongoDB), this app allows instructors to design customized course paths and enables students to learn at their own pace — with their progress tracked module by module.
+Built with stack: (React for frontend and Node for backend) (community data on MongoDB and course/user data on PostgreSQL hosted on Firebase), this app allows instructors to design customized course paths and enables students to learn at their own pace — with their progress tracked module by module.

 > This is a work-in-progress project originally conceptualized during **Smart India Hackathon 2024**.